HamzahS-101/my-devops-journey/Networking/Assignments/README.md

 ### 5. Tested with Public IP

-After waiting a few minutes for NGINX to complete its installation, I tested the setup by accessing the EC2 instance's public IP address in a web browser.
+After waiting a few minutes for NGINX to complete its installation, I tested the setup by entering the EC2 instance's public IP address in a web browser.
 This allowed me to confirm that NGINX was successfully running and serving the default NGINX welcome page.

 ![Public IP](Images/public-ip.png)